danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 The second one only uses the `if` statement and that means it will run the function `SpeakingCode` when the condition is met and it won't have an alternative route, meaning that the program will just exit the conditional structure, and continue the execution after the closing curly bracket.

 The conditional structure in Figure 7.5 is about identifying which text to speak aloud.
-Every new batch of text contains between two and four texts, and the program picks the third one (knowing that an array starts with [0] index and points to the third item when the index is [2]).
+Every new batch of text contains between two and four texts (see Line 19 in the later full source code), and the program picks the third one (knowing that an array starts with [0] index and points to the third item when the index is [2]).
 Based on the selected text, the program will play the corresponding voice file. `abs` is a syntax and function from p5 which calculates the "absolute" value of a number and only returns a positive value.

 Of course, the selected line of code is specifically structured around wider political issues concerning gender and sexuality, and attempts to express ideas about queering code.
 Read aloud, the block of code might translate as: "If gender equals absolute two, speaking code, queers, who is queer, I am, making statements."
 Technically speaking, using the `abs` function is unnecessary and it could be also written to select another array's index.
 Code is constructed from language and can be poetic as the programmer can play with the structure, and experiment with symbols, and the syntactic logic.
 Since *Vocable Code* is also considered to be codework or code poetry, it invites both the audience and the machine to speak the code aloud (and proud).